AndreyGospodchikov/k3DevKit/README.md

 ## Contents

 ### k3menu module
 Provides k3menu class for creating menus in K3.
-Pythonizing of 'setvar' K3 function An instance of this class counts as single menu.
+Pythonizing of 'setvar' K3 function.

+An instance of this class counts as single menu.
 You are able to add positions to it using '.Add_' methods, show it using '.Show()' and collect user data with '.Val'

 ### k3global module
 Provides connections to K3 global variables.
-Main functions are: set_global(name, value) and get_global(name)
+Main functions are:
+set_global(name, value) and get_global(name)

 ### k3utils module